 - $25,000 repatriation of remains; and

 - $500 maximum deductible for each occurrence.

 Exchange Visitors who receive university fringe benefits are automatically covered.
-Research Scholars and those Exchange Visitors who are self-funded or funded by external sources can purchase insurance at University Health Service or any other company that covers international visitors/students (see Garnett-Powers & Associates).
-Brochures are available from the Office of Immigration and Human Resource Services (IHRS).
+Research Scholars and those Exchange Visitors who are self-funded or funded by external sources can purchase insurance at any company that covers international visitors/students (see Garnett-Powers & Associates).

 The Office of IHRS issues DS-2019(s) for all appointees, other than students.
 Please allow a reasonable period of time before the start date of the EV(s) employment so that IHRS may process your request in a timely manner.
 EVs who come as visiting faculty, researchers, and short-term scholars may receive funding from a variety of sources, which are identified on the DS-2019.